HaxballAI/pythongame/README.md

 Diamor's changes have been combined with mine and are now also in GAME 6.
 STEFAN 25/07/2018 15:43 BST wasd to control red, v to kick. arrows to control pink, RCTRL to kick.

+tried to improve collisions.
+There are still a couple collision issues having to do with pushing the ball aginst a wall or corner and kicking PHILIP 7/17/18 2:50 PM EST